MetaMudraGames/Orbital-judgement-day/SAFETY.md

 ║   These games contain:                                          ║
 ║   ▪ Themes of death and extinction                              ║
 ║   ▪ High-pressure decision-making                               ║
-║   ▪ Cruel fictional entities                                    ║
+║   ▪ Sardonic fictional entities                                 ║
-║   ▪ Content that may cause distress                             ║
+║   ▪ Content that may cause discomfort                           ║
+║   ▪ Examination of humanity's failures (THRESHOLD)              ║
 ║                                                                 ║
 ║   They are not appropriate for minors.                          ║ ║                                                                 ║